-Example.-Said Building Commissioner shall have full power to interpret any question arising under the provisions of this ordinance relative to the manner of construction or material to be used in the erection, alteration or repair of any building.
-[39]
+Example.-Said Building Commissioner shall have full power to interpret any question arising under the provisions of this ordinance relative to the manner of construction or material to be used in the erection, alteration or repair of any building [47].

 As has been indicated, opinion is not unanimous on granting discretion to the building official in the matter of making rules and regulations.
-The case for it has been ably presented [40, 8, 9] and effective arguments against it or cautions as to restrictions on its use have also been made [16, 41].
-There appears to be a trend toward its use, however, in recognition of the many complications that develop in administering a code.
+The case for it has been ably presented [48, 9, 20] and effective arguments against it or cautions as to restrictions on its use have also been made [16, 49].
+Its application in particular local situations has also been fully discussed [50].
+There appears to be a trend toward its use in recognition of the many complications that develop in administering a code.
 Perhaps as fair a statement of the reasoning back of this trend as can be made would be as follows: When matters come up which are plainly new and for which no definite guiding principle is laid down in the code, then an amendment is required; when, however, something comes up which is not exactly covered but which is plainly related to some definite principle already set forth, a ruling by the building official or by a designated board will accomplish the purposes of the code.
-By granting specific power to make rulings which merely carry out the intent of the code and do not seek to create new requirements or strained interpretations, a useful administrative process is set up.
+By granting specific power to make rulings which merely carry out the intent of the code and do not seek to create new requirements or strained interpretations, a useful administrative process is set up:

-Example.-The Board shall have power to adopt rules to secure the intent and purposes of this Code and a proper enforcement of its provisions.
-The Board shall also have power to make rules and regulations respecting the approval of materials and methods of construction.
-[42]
+Example.-The board shall have power to adopt rules to secure the intent and purposes of this title and a proper enforcement of its provisions.
+The board shall also have power to make rules and regulations respecting the approval of materials and methods of construction [51].

 Rules serve several useful purposes.
-They provide the machinery for acceptance of new materials, they facilitate the early acceptance of standards, and they permit a limited amount of variation from the strict letter of the requirements in unusual cases.
+They provide machinery for acceptance of new materials, facilitate the early acceptance of standards, and supplement the provisions of the code.